Isaiah Stevens

-Isaiah Stevens (born November 1, 2000) is an American college basketball player for the Colorado State Rams of the Mountain West Conference (MWC).
+Isaiah T. Stevens (born November 1, 2000) is an American professional basketball player for the Sacramento Kings of the National Basketball Association (NBA), on a two-way contract with the Stockton Kings of the NBA G League.
+He played college basketball for the Colorado State Rams.

 High school career

 Stevens attended Allen High School in Allen, Texas.
 As a junior, he led his team to the Class 6A state title.
 In his senior season, Stevens averaged 21 points and was named District 9-6A co-MVP.
-He competed for Team Faith on the Amateur Athletic Union circuit alongside five-star recruit Greg Brown.
+He competed for Team Faith on the Amateur Athletic Union circuit alongside five-star recruit Greg Brown III.
 Stevens committed to playing college basketball for Colorado State over offers from SMU and Mississippi State, among others.

 College career

 On December 22, 2019, Stevens recorded a freshman season-high 26 points, 12 assists and five steals in a 111–104 win over Tulsa in triple overtime.
 On January 29, 2020, he made a game-winning buzzer beater as part of a 12-point effort in a 92–91 victory over Nevada.
 As a freshman, Stevens averaged 13.3 points, 4.5 assists and 3.1 rebounds per game, setting the program freshman record for assists.
 He earned Mountain West Freshman of the Year honors and was selected to the Third Team All-Mountain West by the league's coaches.
 As a sophomore, Stevens averaged 15.3 points, 5.4 assists and 4.3 assists per game.
 He was named to the First Team All-Mountain West.
 Stevens was named to the Second Team All-Mountain West as a junior.
+Stevens was also named to the First Team All-Mountain West as both a senior and as a graduate student in 2023 and 2024, respectively.

 In 2022, Stevens helped lead the Rams to the NCAA tournament for the first time since 2013.

+On January 2, 2024, Stevens surpassed the 2,000-point mark for his career.

+Stevens is Colorado State's all-time leader in scoring (2,350) and assists (863) among many other records.

+Professional career

+Miami Heat / Sioux Falls Skyforce

+After going undrafted in the 2024 NBA draft, Stevens signed the Miami Heat to an Exhibit 10 contract on July 6, 2024, but was waived on October 19.
+On October 28, he joined the Sioux Falls Skyforce and on December 26, he signed a two-way contract with the Heat.

+Sacramento Kings

+On July 7, 2025, Stevens signed a two-way contract with the Sacramento Kings.